 Group by Intent, Not Just Keywords

 Target CPA works best when each campaign has a clear conversion intent.
-Mixing different intent levels in one campaign confuses the algorithm.
+Mix different intent levels in one campaign and the algorithm gets confused fast.

 Wrong structure: